Shuto Expressway

 The Shuto Expressway (首都高速道路, Shuto Kōsoku-dōro) is a network of tolled expressways in the Greater Tokyo Area of Japan.
 It is operated and maintained by the Metropolitan Expressway Company Limited (首都高速道路株式会社, Shuto Kōsoku-dōro Kabushiki-gaisha).

 Most routes are grade separated and have many sharp curves and multi-lane merges that require caution to drive safely.
 The speed limit is 60 km/h on most routes, 80 km/h on the Bayshore Route, and 50 km/h on the Inner Circular Route.

 As of 2014, the cash toll for a standard-size car is ¥1300 regardless of distance traveled.
-Vehicles using the ETC toll-collection system pay a distance-based toll ranging from ¥300 to ¥1300 for ordinary vehicles (see toll price) – in some cases substantially less than the previous fixed-rate toll.
+Vehicles using the ETC toll-collection system pay a distance-based toll ranging from ¥300 to ¥1300 for ordinary vehicles – in some cases substantially less than the previous fixed-rate toll.
 Lower cash rates exist for certain radial routes (where there are only a few kilometers of expressway remaining) and ETC users have various time-of-day discounts.
 For large vehicles, the toll is doubled.